shakyevan444/Arcane-OS/docs/Getting Started.md

 - NPM and NodeJS ([Download](https://nodejs.org/))
 - Git ([Download](https://git-scm.com/))

-Next, we'll clone the repository and start it for the first time:
+Next, we'll clone the repository and start it for the first time: (currently we still use the ArcOS API)

 ```bat
 > git clone https://github.com/IzK-ArcOS/ArcOS-API-v1